Bachelor of Science (BS) in Computer Science

 - Take part in collaborative projects locally and globally, developing leadership skills in a professional team.

-- With campuses based in NYC and Pleasantville, enjoy access to one of the biggest cities for technology in the USA for internships and work experience opportunities with global corporations, non-profit organizations, and start-ups.
+- With campuses based in NYC and Pleasantville, enjoy access to one of the biggest cities for technology in the USA for internships and work experience opportunities with companies like global corporations, non-profit organizations, and start-ups.

 - Build real world products for real clients, from websites for a non-profit healthcare company to iPhone apps dedicated to cybersecurity.